emiliobresolin/emiliobresolin/README.md

 ### Hello World 👋

-- :mag_right: Currently looking for my first job as a developer.
+- :mag_right: Currently aiming to be a great software developer.
 - :computer: Studying System Analysis and Development.

 <div>